codr7/liblgpp/README.md

 One somewhat unusual aspect of the design is that it doesn't use inheritance for [polymorphism](https://github.com/codr7/liblgpp/blob/main/src/lgpp/op.hpp), [this](https://www.youtube.com/watch?v=QGcVXgEVMJg) allows more flexibility in extending the library and simplifies usage.

-The [core evaluation loop](https://github.com/codr7/liblgpp/blob/f5eba0b60a65da2c6c7eea60e42a752b1843999f/src/lgpp/vm.hpp#L33) trades speed for simplicity, extensibility, portability and maintainability by dispatching to functions rather than using computed goto and representing operations as structs rather than packed bytecode.
+The [eval loop](https://github.com/codr7/liblgpp/blob/f5eba0b60a65da2c6c7eea60e42a752b1843999f/src/lgpp/vm.hpp#L33) trades speed for simplicity, extensibility, portability and maintainability by dispatching to functions rather than using computed goto and representing operations as structs rather than packed bytecode.

 ### coroutines
 Coroutines are labels that support pausing/resuming calls.
 Since they are passed by value, copying results in a separate call chain starting at the same position.